At the Heart of Texas: Cities’ Industry Clusters Drive Growth

 HISTORY: Cowtown Takes Off with Aviation

-Fort Worth, established as an Army fort near the Clear Fork of the Trinity River in 1849, is named after Mexican War hero U.S. Army Gen. William Jenkins Worth.
+Fort Worth, established as an Army fort near the Clear Fork of the Trinity River in 1849, is named after Mexican–American War hero U.S. Army Gen. William Jenkins Worth.
 He had proposed a series of 10 forts from Eagle Pass to North Texas to mark the western Texas frontier.
 Shortly after Fort Worth’s inception, settlers began moving in and, by 1860, had established the city as a county seat.
 However, its initial growth spurt didn’t occur until after the Civil War.

 Once a wayside for cowboys on cattle drives to Kansas, Fort Worth attracted the interest of cattle buyers and meatpackers and acquired the nickname “Cowtown.”
 The Texas Pacific Railway completed a route linking Fort Worth with San Diego in 1876—the first in a series of railroad ties—and the city caught the attention of Armour and Co. and Swift and Co.
 Local citizens assembled a $100,000 incentive to entice the companies.
-Both began slaughterhouse operations in 1903, helping draw a burgeoning livestock trade to North Fort Worth.
+Both began slaughterhouse operations in 1903, helping draw a burgeoning livestock trade to north Fort Worth.

-With World War II, the aviation industry established a major presence in the form of Consolidated Aircraft Corp. (later acquired by General Dynamics Corp. and now part of Lockheed Martin Aeronautics Co.).
+Following the discovery of oil in Texas in 1901, refinery and pipeline firms came to Fort Worth.
+Oil and gas companies increased their foothold during the oil boom of the 1980s and the more recent discovery of large natural gas deposits in the nearby Barnett Shale.With World War II, the aviation industry established a major presence in the form of Consolidated Aircraft Corp. (later acquired by General Dynamics Corp. and now part of Lockheed Martin Aeronautics Co.).
 Carswell Air Force Base (now the Naval Air Station Joint Reserve Base), part of the Strategic Air Command, was located next door.
 The siting of Dallas/Fort Worth International Airport (DFW) in 1973 on the Tarrant–Dallas county line and subsequent relocation of American Airlines nearby have continued to link the city to the aviation industry.